EdgeFirstAI/documentation/docs/models/modelpack/validation.md

 <figcaption>Validate Sessions</figcaption>
 </figure>

-You will be greeted to the ModelPack "Validate Sessions" page as shown below.
+You will be greeted to the "Validate Sessions" page as shown below.

 <figure markdown="span">
 ![Validate Sessions Page](../assets/validation/modelpack-validation-sessions-page.jpg){ align=center }